ClementBM/clementbm.github.io/_posts/2023-01-06-residual-errors-electricity-consumption.md

 w_t = {Consumption}_t - {Forecast}_t= x_t - \hat{x_t}
 $$

-If $$w_t$$ is positive, consumption was greater than expected, otherwise it was underestimated.
+If $$w_t$$ is positive, electric power consumption was greater than expected, otherwise it was underestimated.

 ## Basic informations